We all try to stay on the good side of the IRS, but sometimes a financial hardship means you can’t pay the tax you owe.

 If you owe money to the IRS and can’t afford to pay it, you have options.
-Like thousands of people every year, you should find out if you are eligible to defer payments on your tax debt.
+Like thousands of people every year, you should determine if you are eligible to defer payments on your tax debt.
 If the IRS agrees that you paying your taxes would impede a reasonable standard of living, it may grant your account an IRS Currently Not Collectible (CNC) status.

 What is IRS currently not collectible (CNC) status?

-Do you qualify for IRS CNC status?
+Do you qualify for IRS Currently Not Collectible Status?

 First, ask the IRS to file a Form 53, a Report of Currently Not Collectible Taxes.
 This is an internal form to the IRS.
-Depending on your circumstances, the IRS will then request that you complete Form 433-A, Form 433-F, or 433-B (if filing as a business).
+Depending on your circumstances, the IRS will request that you complete Form 433-A, Form 433-F, or 433-B (if filing as a business).
 Form 433-F, Collection Information Statement for Wage Earners and Self-Employed Individuals, instructs you on the minimum information required to receive a CNC status.
-If your tax bill exceeds $10,000, the IRS will likely to request Form 433-A, a Collection Information Statement.
+If your tax bill exceeds $10,000, the IRS will likely request Form 433-A, a Collection Information Statement.
 Along with the 433-F, the 433-A provides a more detailed picture of your finances.

 Don’t expect the IRS to tell you that you qualify

 There is no Internal Revenue Code definition of “low income.”
-However, 250% of federal poverty level has been widely used as a definition for “low income” by Congress when determining eligibility for pro bono representation and by the IRS in setting a carve-out level for Social Security recipients.
+However, 250% of the federal poverty level has been widely used as a definition for “low income” by Congress when determining eligibility for pro bono representation and by the IRS in setting a carve-out level for Social Security recipients.

 Nevertheless, the IRS does not screen out taxpayers whose incomes are so low that they would be eligible for “Currently Not Collectible-Hardship.”
 According to a study by the IRS National Taxpayer Advocate, about 2,100 taxpayers paid installment agreements while their debts were assigned to private collection agencies (PCAs), made payments on which the PCAs were paid commissions, and have filed recent returns.